ericclemmons/grunt-angular-templates/README.md

 If you would like to prepend a comment, strip whitespace, or do post-processing on the HTML that `ngtemplates` doesn't otherwise do, use this function.

+### standalone

+> Boolean indicated if the templates are part of an existing module or a standalone.
+Defaults to `false`.

 ### url